 For example, cyber-thieves can use display name deception to mask phishing emails from webmail accounts to leverage trusted infrastructures such as Gmail, Yahoo, or Microsoft.
 Using simple, text-based email messages without malicious links or malware, these messages evade systems designed to scan for content or payloads.
 When such attacks are launched from a compromised email account within the same organization, the likelihood they'll be detected is small.

 As a result, many organizations are discovering they need to take an entirely different approach to email security in light of these trends.
-Instead of relying solely on analyzing content and infrastructure, Agari Advanced Threat Protection uses a modern, artificial intelligence-based solution designed to map communications between individuals, organizations, and infrastructures in order to spot anomalies that may signal fraud.
+Instead of relying solely on analyzing content and infrastructure, Agari Phishing Defense uses a modern, artificial intelligence-based solution designed to map communications between individuals, organizations, and infrastructures in order to spot anomalies that may signal fraud.

-By integrating advanced machine learning technologies and real-time, global identity intelligence to recognize and infer the relationship between sender and receiver, Agari can spot telemetric and behavioral anomalies and block 99.9% of all advanced email threats.
+By integrating advanced machine learning technologies and real-time, global identity intelligence to recognize and infer the relationship between sender and receiver, Agari can spot telemetric and behavioral anomalies and block advanced email attacks.

 Unfortunately, tax fraud is just one of the ways cybercriminal organizations use the information found on W-2s.
 Those online marketplaces for stolen identity data I mentioned above can pay big dividends.
 Once acquired by other cyberthieves, the same information can be used for any number of identity theft-based swindles that are expected to result in $5.2 trillion in global business losses and additional operational costs over the next five years.